BuckShlegeris/BuckShlegeris.github.io/scraps/2016-06-19-complex-coding-projects.md

 ## Math

 One really fun project is to build a computer algebra system, which is a library which lets you do symbolic manipulation.
-It should be able to represent expressions like $l x + 2y$.
-It should know that $l 2(x + y) = 2x + 2y$.
+It should be able to represent expressions like $$ x + 2y$$.
+It should know that $$ 2(x + y) = 2x + 2y$$.
 This turns out to be pretty tricky, and making it work is a great learning experience.

 Another project I enjoyed when I was younger was writing a circuit simulator.
 You gave the program a graph of circuit components, and it turned the graph into a system of linear equations, then solved them for current.